alidoran/KotlinReferences/readme.md

-This project included some subproject. all of theme are combined in multi project structure.
+This project included some subproject. all of them are combined in multi-project structure.
-You can run each of theme separately by choosing them in your select run/debug configuration menu.
+You can run each of them separately by choosing in your select run/debug configuration menu.

 android project:
 You have some implementation samples for below libraries and abilities
+1) ResultLauncher: An instead method for ActivityBackResult
-1) Backlight change: you can change phone backlight programmatically
+2) Backlight change: you can change phone backlight programmatically
-2) Binding: You can learn how implement ViewBinding and DataBinding
+3) Binding: You can learn how implement ViewBinding and DataBinding
-3) BottomSheet: A simple implementation fo BottomSheet
+4) BottomSheet: A simple implementation fo BottomSheet
-4) Broadcast: You can learn how broadcast is worked and how implement it.
+5) Broadcast: You can learn how broadcast is worked and how implement it.
-5) CI/CD: An simple implementation of CI/CD by github ability
+6) CI/CD: An simple implementation of CI/CD by github ability
-6) Compose: How work with compose and simple sample of it.
+7) Compose: How work with compose and simple sample of it.
-7) Fragment: How to deal with fragment
+8) Fragment: How to deal with fragment
-8) Lifecycle: You have a practical sample for Activity lifecycle and fragment lifecycle
+9) Lifecycle: You have a practical sample for Activity lifecycle and fragment lifecycle
-9) MVP: You learn how to implement MVP structure
+10) MVP: You learn how to implement MVP structure
-10) MVVM: You learn how to implement MVVM structure by livedata
+11) MVVM: You learn how to implement MVVM structure by livedata
-11) Navigation: How to deal with navigation and create a map navigation
+12) Navigation: How to deal with navigation and create a map navigation
+13) Navigation: safe args: How to transfer data between fragment with type_safety
+14) Navigation: BackstackEntry LiveData
-12) PagingView: Using PagingView instead of Recyclerview for dynamic benefits
+15) PagingView: Using PagingView instead of Recyclerview for dynamic benefits
-13) RecyclerView: A traditional way for showing a list
+16) RecyclerView: A traditional way for showing a list
-14) Room: The most famous library for android database
+17) Room: The most famous library for android database
+18) SafeStateHandle: Three type of saving state including jetpack method
-15) SecureKey: The bast way for secure your keys in your program
+19) SecureKey: The bast way for secure your keys in your program
-16) Service: You cal learn about Background and foreground services and methods for calling theme
+20) Service: You cal learn about Background and foreground services and methods for calling theme
-17) SharedPreference: A quick way for storing low size data in our program
+21) SharedPreference: A quick way for storing low size data in our program
-18) Socket: How create Socket and call it
+22) Socket: How create Socket and call it
-19) ViewToModel: A deprecated way for reading view by reflection method
+23) ViewToModel: A deprecated way for reading view by reflection method
-20) ViewPager: A dynamic viewPager included TabLayout
+24) ViewPager: A dynamic viewPager included TabLayout

 android_test project:
 1) Junit5